Print Options

 Instructor(s): K. Kinzler Terms Offered: Spring

 PSYC 41135.
-Electrophysiological tracking of dynamic visual representations.
+Electrophysiological studies of hierarchical memory representations.
 100 Units.

 In this class we will examine the limits of an observer's ability to track items in dynamic visual displays, such as in a multiple object tracking paradigm.
 We will focus on behavioral and electrophysiological analyses of these tasks, with an eye towards characterizing the cognitive capacity limits and the neural signatures that track those limits.